plume-lib/plume-scripts/README.md

 ## lint-diff.py

-Filter the ouput of tools such as lint, to only show output for changed lines in a diff or pull request.
+Filter the ouput of tools such as `lint`, to only show output for changed lines in a diff or pull request.
 [Documentation](lint-diff.py) at top of file.